pycaret/pycaret-streamlit-google/README.md

-# Build and deploy machine learning web app using PyCaret and Streamlit
+# Deploy Machine Learning App built using Streamlit and PyCaret on Google Kubernetes Engine
-#### A beginner's guide to deploy machine learning app on Heroku PaaS
+#### A step-by-step beginner's guide to containerize and deploy streamlit app on Google Kubernetes Engine

-Read the complete post: XXXX
+Read the complete post: XXX

 - Official Website : https://www.pycaret.org